groboclown/precision-shell/README.md

 To bump the version number, change the [version.txt](version.txt) file.
 Version numbers must be in a dewey decimal format MAJOR.MINOR.PATCH (e.g. `1.2.3`).

-## Contributing

-To contribute to the project, submit a PR or open a bug.
-All code submitted must be licensed under the MIT license.

-Contributing new commands requires (this list assumes that the change is for a single command contained in one file, but it can be multiple commands in a single file, or multiple files, each with their own command):

-1. Read through the [source readme file](src/README.md).
-This describes how to add commands, though it's lacking on the details that go into a full change.
-2. Add cmd_mount.h.in in the src tree and include it in source control changes.
-3. Add the cmd_mount.h file to the src/Makefile header list and include the Makefile in source control changes.
-4. Generate the .h file by running make and add that to source control.
-5. Include the new USE_CMD_* in the flag list in the Makefile.command-flags file, both in the list of flags, and in the INCLUDE_ALL_COMMANDS list.
-6. Add new test scripts in the `tests` directory.
-The [test readme file](tests/README.md) offers a brief overview of what goes into a test script.
-7. Add documentation in the root [README.md](README.md) file, both in the initial command listing, and the detailed description.

 ## Releasing

 Releases should: